Franjcf/hybridPorousInterFoam/README.rst

 Citing the workflow
 ################################################################################

-If you use our workflow, please cite the following paper (this will be updated once accepted):
+If you use our workflow, please cite the following paper (this will be updated once it is accepted):

 ################################################################################
 Author's Publications